Greenwich: Discover Greenwich Visitor Centre

 The Discover Greenwich Visitor Centre provides an introduction to the history and attractions in the Greenwich World Heritage Site.
 It is in The Pepys Building near to the Cutty Sark within the grounds of the Old Royal Naval College (formerly Greenwich Hospital); the building began life as an engineering laboratory for the college.
-The centre opened in March 2010, and admission is free.
+The centre opened in March 2010, and admission costs £3.

 The Centre explains the history of Greenwich as a royal residence and a maritime centre.
 Exhibits include: